thco227/PortableWashingMachine_BAE305-Project/README.md

 {
 if (Serial.available() > 0)
 ```
 The string variable "CycleType" stored the input until "\n" was found, which equated to the user pressing the enter key.
-Depending on the user input, three different if or else if statements could be trigered.
+Depending on the user input, three different if or else if statements could be triggered.
 These three loops had varying messages and times to correspond with the cycle type.
-The light cycle is shown below, howver the normal and heavy cycles have the exact same code, except with the time variables set to different times and the messages displaying the corresponding cycle.
+The light cycle is shown below, however the normal and heavy cycles have the exact same code, except with the time variables set to different times and the messages displaying the corresponding cycle.
 Note that the times are given in milliseconds.
 ```c
 CycleType = Serial.readStringUntil('\n');